dkumi12/CaloriesBurnt/ARCHITECTURE.md

 - ✓ No sensitive data in model
 - ✓ Predictions don't leak training data
 - ✓ Safe mathematical operations only

-### Privacy Compliance
-- No personal health information collected
-- No HIPAA requirements (educational tool)
-- Local processing, no cloud data transfer
-- Can be deployed on private networks

 ## Performance Optimization